Loliware’s kelp-based plastic alternatives snag $6M seed round from eco-conscious investors – TechCrunch

 The company makes straws primarily, with other products planned, out of kelp matter.
 Kelp, if you’re not familiar, is a common type of aquatic algae (also called seaweed) that can grow quite large and is known for its robustness.
 It also grows in vast, vast quantities in many coastal locations, creating “kelp forests” that sustain entire ecosystems.
 Intelligent stewardship of these fast-growing kelp stocks could make them a significantly better source than corn or paper, which are currently used to create most biodegradable straws.

-A proprietary process turns the kelp into straws that feels plastic-like but degrades simply (and not in your hot drink — it can stand considerably more exposure than corn- and paper-based straws).
+A proprietary process turns the kelp into straws that feel plastic-like but degrade simply (and not in your hot drink — it can stand considerably more exposure than corn and paper-based straws).
 Naturally the taste, desirable in some circumstances but not when drinking a seltzer, is also removed.

-It took a lot of R&D and fine tuning, Briganti told me:
+It took a lot of R&D and fine-tuning, Briganti told me:

 “None of this has ever been done before.
 We led all development from material technology to new-to-world engineering of machinery and manufacturing practices.
 This way we ensure all aspects of the product’s development are truly scalable.”

-They’ve gone through more than a thousand prototypes and are continuing to iterate as advances make things like higher flexibility or different shapes possible.
+They’ve gone through more than a thousand prototypes and are continuing to iterate as advances make possible things like higher flexibility or different shapes.

-“Ultimately our material is a massive departure from the paradigms that with which other companies are approaching the development of biodegradable materials,” she said.
-“They start with a problematic, last-forever, fossil fuel derived paradigm and try to make it not so bad — this is step-change development and too slow and frumpy to truly make an impact.”
+“Ultimately our material is a massive departure from the paradigms with which other companies are approaching the development of biodegradable materials,” she said.
+“They start with a problematic, last-forever, fossil fuel-derived paradigm and try to make it not so bad — this is step-change development and too slow and frumpy to truly make an impact.”

 Of course it doesn’t matter how good your process is if no one is buying it, a fact that plagues many ethics-first operations, but in fact demand has grown so fast that Loliware’s biggest challenge has been scaling to meet it.
 The company has gone from a few million to a hundred million in recent years to a projected billion straws shipping in 2020.

 “It takes us about 12 months to get to full automation [from the lab],” she said.
 “Once we get to full automation, we license the tech to a strategic plastic or paper manufacturer.
-Meaning, we do not manufacture billions of straws, or anything, in house.”
+Meaning, we do not manufacture billions of straws, or anything, in-house.”

 It makes sense, of course, just as contracting out your PCB or plastic mold or what have you.
 Briganti wanted to have global impact, and that requires taking advantage of global infrastructure that’s already there.

-Lastly the consideration of a sustainable ecosystem was always important to Briganti, since the whole company is founded on the idea of reducing waste and using fundamentally ethical processes.
+Lastly, the consideration of a sustainable ecosystem was always important to Briganti, as the whole company is founded on the idea of reducing waste and using fundamentally ethical processes.

-The money will be used for scaling and further R&D; Loliware plans to launch several new straw types (like a bent straw for juice boxes), a cup, and a new utensil.
+The money will be used for scaling and further R&D; Loliware plans to launch several new straw types (like a bent straw for juice boxes), a cup and a new utensil.
 2020 may be the year you start seeing the company’s straws in your favorite coffee shop rather than a few early adopters here and there.
 You can keep track of where they can be found here at the company’s website.